carlonluca/mldonkey/README.md

 Build
 =====

-Supported OCaml versions are >= 4.14 and < 5.0, see mldonkey.opam for canonical information.
+Only ocaml >= 5 is supported, see mldonkey.opam for canonical information.

 GTK2 GUI is not supported anymore.
 Only Linux is supported.